equinix-labs/metal-iot/k8s/README.md

 ## Modify your variables

 This is set to run pretty well out of the box.
-You need to set are `auth_token` & `project_id` to connect to Packet.
-Both of these variables can be found in the Packet UI.
+You need to set are `auth_token` & `project_id` to connect to Equinix Metal.
+Both of these variables can be found in the Equinix Metal UI.
 You will also need to set the `domain_name` of the domain you are using to host the demo and an `email` to submit with your SSL certificate requests to the Let's Encrypt certificate authority.

 The **auth token** can be found using the dropdown at the top right of the screen under `API Keys`.
 If you don't have one, you can create one by clicking `+ Add`.

 The **project id** is a little more hidden.
-The best way to find this is by being logged into the Packet UI and be on the `SERVERS` section inside the project you want to deploy into.
-Then copy the UUID after `https://app.packet.net/projects/` in the address bar.
+The best way to find this is by being logged into the Equinix Metal UI and be on the `SERVERS` section inside the project you want to deploy into.
+Then copy the UUID after `https://console.equinix.com/projects/` in the address bar.

 The **node_count** defaults to 1 node, but should be set at at least 3-5 nodes for a production setup depending on the size of the dataset to be ingested.